-PubMed comprises more than 28 million citations for biomedical and health literature.
-To access full text from the Atkins Library's journal collections in addition to full-text content from PubMed Central and open access publications, use the links (including this one) provided on Atkins Library websites.
+Contains millions of citations for biomedical and health literature from MEDLINE and other sources.
+To access full text from Atkins Library's journal collections in addition to full-text content from PubMed Central and open access publications, use the links provided on Atkins Library web pages.

 An indispensable reference for authors, editors, publishers, students, and translators in all areas of science and related fields has been fully revised by the Council of Science Editors to reflect today’s best practices in scientific publishing.
 This fully searchable online edition makes it easy to find the answers you need quickly.

 Contains more than 160 million pages and 160,000 titles of legal history and government documents in a fully searchable, image-based format.